christian-fei/christian-fei.github.io-pandoc/_posts/2015-04-27-About-business-value-and-confidence-in-legacy-projects.md

 ---
-title: "About business value and confidence in legacy projects"
+title: About business value and confidence in legacy projects
 date: 2015-04-27
 layout: post
 ---